bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 It's important to remember that your data may lead to completely different conclusions.
 You need a _lot_ of data for this to work properly, don't expect meaningful results if you've only been tracking for a few weeks.

-I recommend this approach over longer timescales, like 3-12 months, to inform behaviour change and support sustainable weight loss or weight maintenance, not to optimise short term weight loss.
+This approach works over longer timescales, like 3-12 months, to inform behaviour change and support sustainable weight loss or weight maintenance, not to optimise short term diets.

 ## How to take action on this